GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/xpk/README.md

 - Experimenting with different data and model parallelism strategies with in single slice and multislice TPU configurations.
 - Pre-training a MaxText 6.5B parameter model in both single slice and multislice TPU configurations.

-**xpk** provides a simple command-line interface for managing GKE clusters and submitting training workloads that are encapsulated as JobSet configurations.
+**xpk** provides a simple command-line interface for managing GKE clusters and submitting training workloads that are encapsulated as JobSet resources.
 In this reference guide, we do not use its cluster management capabilities.
 We use **xpk** to configure and submit training workloads to the GKE-based training environment provisioned during the setup.

 Refer to the [xpk documentation](https://github.com/google/xpk) for detailed information on how to create, delete, and list workloads.